 DLA does not reduce other benefits.
 In fact, it may even increase another benefit you receive or help you to qualify for other benefits (such as Carer's Allowance) and/or tax credits.
 If your child is aged 16 or over and is not currently receiving DLA, they would need to claim Personal Independence Payment (PIP) instead.

-Note: In Scotland, the Scottish Government has introduced a new Scottish Child Disability Payment which is replacing DLA for children.
-It has the same qualifying criteria and is open for new applications.
-This will be paid until your child reaches 18.
-If your child is currently receiving DLA for children, you do not need to do anything as this will continue.
+Note: In Scotland, Child Disability Payment (CDP) has replaced DLA for children.
+It has very similar qualifying criteria and will be paid until your child reaches 18.